andycranston/puttyauto/README.md

 ### Python 3.9 or later installed

-You can install Python from the Microsoft Store or by visiting:
+You can install Python from the Microsoft Store.

+Or you can download an installer package by visiting:

 [Python Releases for Windows](https://www.python.org/downloads/windows/)